Continually Updated Clinical Reference

 In the 1960s, a popular modification of the classification system was proposed based on the fluency, or rate of speech.
 Fluent speech is produced at normal to rapid rates and is effortless and well articulated.
 Nonfluent speech is slow, labored, and poorly articulated.
 As a rule, lesions anterior to the fissure of Rolando produce nonfluent aphasias; lesions posterior to this fissure produce fluent aphasias.

 Newer brain imaging techniques, however, have shown that subcortical and right hemispheric structures also contribute to language functions.
 The traditional classification systems are limited in that they classify the types of disorders according to the site of the lesion only in the dominant cortical hemisphere.
 The currently accepted classification system evaluates fluency, comprehension, and repetition; it also divides the aphasias into cortical and subcortical forms.
-Classification of the cortical aphasias is summarized in Tables 3 and 4.
+Classification of the cortical aphasias is summarized in Table 3 and the diagram below it.

 Broca